-5. Choose the Right Procedure
+5. Choose a Suitable Procedure

 6. Avoid Choosing the Cheapest Implant Surgery Option you can find

-Do All Breast Implants Do this?
+Do All Breast Implants Do This?

-How To Correct a Snoopy, Waterfall, or Double Bubble Breast Deformity
+How To Correct a Breast Deformity

 Points to Consider Before Getting a Revision Surgery

 Now that you are faced with a breast deformity, you will be most likely looking into revision surgery.
-It might include breast implant removal and replacement, breast lift along with autologous fat transfer, liposuction along with a lift or internal bra surgery.
+It might include breast implant removal and replacement, breast lift mastopexy along with autologous fat transfer, liposuction along with an internal bra surgery.
 The options are endless here and you and Dr Hunt have to choose what will work best for your particular case.
 Once you have settled on the procedure, make sure to follow all the pre and post-op instructions to avoid any complications.

-FAQs about Waterfall Deformity & other Breast Implant Deformities
+FAQs about Waterfall Deformity & Other Breast Implant Deformities

-What causes Snoopy nose deformity?
+What causes waterfall breast deformity?

-What causes a double bubble?
+What causes a “double bubble”?

 - When an implant is placed under the muscles and has been lowered in a plane deep to the attachment of the pectoral fascia to the skin, it may create the appearance of a double bubble.